JB-Luke/Tajine/README.md

 # Tajine
 ## Purpose

-This script provides post-processing of acoustic measurements performed with the sine sweep technique.
+This script provides post-processing of acoustic measurements performed using the sine sweep technique.
-The traditional workflows, such as the use of a DAW (like Adobe Audition 3.0) alongside acoustic elaboration plugins (like Aurora) are cumersome and require many manual steps which highly prone to user errors.
+Traditional workflows, such as using a DAW (like Adobe Audition 3.0) alongside acoustic processing plug-ins (like Aurora), are cumbersome and require many manual steps, making them highly prone to user error.

-The main purpose of this script is to embrace all the manual step leaving to the user just few manual visual or auditory checks that simplify the procedure but leaving control to the operator.
+The main purpose of this script is to automate all manual steps, leaving the user with just a few visual or auditory checks to perform, thereby simplifying the procedure while retaining operator control.

 ## Features

-- Support and process multiple transducers file (monoaural omni mic, binaural 2-channel dummy head, 3D A-Format mic)
+-  Support and process multichannel audio files where different channels belong to different transducers (monoaural omni mic, binaural 2-channel dummy head, 3D A-Format mic)
+ - Converts A-Format to B-Format ambisonics microphone signals
-- It extracts and analyse Impulse Responses based on the capturing transducer
+ - Extracts and analyse Impulse Responses based on the capturing transducer
-- It works on both Windows and MacOS
+ - Works on both Windows and MacOS

-## Software required
+## Requirements
 - Matlab 2025a (previous versions have not been tested)
-- [Sennheiser AMBEO A-B format converter plugin](https://www.sennheiser.com/en-lt/catalog/products/microphones/ambeo-vr-mic/ambeo-vr-mic-507195#Downloads) (Au version for MacOs and VST3 version for Windows)
+- [Sennheiser AMBEO A-B format converter plugin](https://www.sennheiser.com/en-lt/catalog/products/microphones/ambeo-vr-mic/ambeo-vr-mic-507195#Downloads) (Au version for MacOS and VST3 version for Windows)

 ## Workflow